HumanMLLM/IRG-MotionLLM/README.md

 ## 📜 License

-- Our models and code are under the License CC-BY-NC-SA 4.0.
-Our code and models can only be used for research purpose.
+- Our models and code are under the License **CC-BY-NC-SA 4.0**.
+Our code and models can **only** be used for research purpose.
+Commercial use is not permitted.
 - Our models are developed on [Gemma2-2B-IT](https://huggingface.co/google/gemma-2-2b-it) under its [LICENSE](https://ai.google.dev/gemma/terms).

 ## Acknowledgement